 Two benefits to being set up as an S Corp is that you no longer pay that 15.3% Self Employment Tax, and the best part is whatever you pay yourself through payroll and the taxes that are calculated on top of that are an expense to your business.
 You are now lowering that net income number that will eventually flow through to your personal tax return.
 You’ll still pay the Federal Income Tax and State Income Tax, but not Self Employment Tax.
 You are only paying the Federal Income Tax and the State Income Tax on that way lower net income number after the pay that you’ve taken for yourself.
 Your pay can only be considered an if you are set up this way.

 How your business is structured will determine which method you will use to pay yourself.
-For more information and a deeper dive into how to structure your business, check out my Business Structure Bootcamp.
+For more information and a deeper dive into how to structure your business, check out my Business Structure Masterclass.